-As a first time author, you might consider staying with KDP select for at least the first 90 days to build momentum for your eBook.
+As a first-time author, you might consider staying with Kindle Select for at least the first 90 days to build momentum for your eBook.
 But if you push forward and write a series of books, go wide and expand your global reach.

 That is why the rest of this post introduces you to the other self-publishing companies.